Republic of Singapore Air Force: RSAF Museum

 The RSAF maintains the Air Force Museum, which was first located at Changi Air Base before it was relocated to a purpose-built building currently situated at 400 Airport Road, Singapore 534234 adjacent to Paya Lebar Air Base.
 The museum is open to the public and showcases the air force's history and capabilities.
 Exhibits include the Northrop Grumman E-2 Hawkeye and numerous A-4SU Super Skyhawk.

 Tertiary institutions

 The Republic of Singapore Air Force has loaned several aircraft, and aircraft parts to the tertiary institutions in Singapore, including Institute of Technical Education, Ngee Ann Polytechnic, Singapore Polytechnic, Nanyang Polytechnic and Nanyang Technological University since 2005.
-Aircraft includes the A-4SU Super Skyhawk.
+Aircraft includes the A-4SU Super Skyhawk and AS332 Super Puma.